esmuts/Hangman/README.md

 # Hangman

-Hangman is a basic word-guessing game in which the player tries to guess a secret word by picking letters from the alphabet.
+Hangman is a basic word-guessing game, built in React, in which the player tries to guess a secret word by picking letters from the alphabet.
 Too many wrong guesses, and a stick man is hung from the gallows, terminating the game.

-The app was built in React.

 ## Contents